henophilia/henophilia.org/content/index.md

 	- one core aspect of this will be projects that are interdisciplinary and interfaith in every regard, e.g. for fundamental topics like cultivating self-love, establishing a new death culture, peacemaking initiatives, new economic models (e.g. for communities), exploring the potential of interdisciplinary science
 - openly sharing knowledge to allow people to learn how to build decentralized organizational structures (e.g. physical spaces, universal basic income, foundations etc.) to become able to actually dedicate their time to henophilia and to later share this privilege with more and more others
 - hosting events, building communities and eventually building societies and ecosystems oriented around the concept of henophilia

+As pleasure, meaning, trust, belief and art are closely interconnected, henophilia.org sees itself merely as a highly dynamic **art project**, focused on creation and holistic creativity.
+Just like any art, the beauty of it cannot be described, but it must be felt.
 # Co-creation
 Following the spirit of realizing synergetic pleasure, of course this is a co-creative work.
 If you deeply resonate with this and want to start ideating and building, please get in touch via synergies@henophilia.org.
 If you disagree with anything or think that something is incomplete or incorrect, please get in touch via email as well or [raise an issue on GitHub](https://github.com/pleasurerealizers/pleasurerealizers.org).
 Additionally, this text shall be available under the [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/).